Minimalia/GettingAndCleaningDataCourseProject/README.md

 	  - Create a tidy data set that provides the average value of each variable for every activity and subject.

-	  - Saves the output data to a file using "write.table".
+	  - Saves the output data to a txt file using "write.table" with row.name = FALSE.

 	  - This script prints in R console information messages to be aware of the current operation being performed.